 Sewer line repair experts at D.A.
 Bennett Service Experts will use a sewer inspection camera to decide whether or not the sewer line has a tree root worry.
 Once the issue has been confirmed, our sewer line repair technician will go over all of your options with you and help you choose the best way to move forward, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

 Keep in mind, faster growing trees, such as ash, locust, or willow, may cause more problems because they grow more rapidly.
-Slower growing trees are a better choice, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from becoming an issue.
-Also, make sure you plant trees far from your sewer lines, that way you can help prevent damage and prevent those pesky (and often costly) sewer line repairs.
+Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from causing a problem.
+Also, make sure you plant trees far from your sewer lines, that way you can help avoid damage and prevent those pesky (and sometimes costly) sewer line repairs.
 If you’re unsure where your sewer lines are, ask D.A.
 Bennett Service Experts to flag the path of the sewer pipes.

 So if you think your tree roots have come in contact with your sewer line or you have any plumbing needs at all, call D.A.
-Bennett Service Experts in Albany and we are happy to visit and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.
+Bennett Service Experts in Albany and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.